Aykahshi/joker_state/lib/src/state_management/README-state-en.md

 ### JokerFrame

-Observe a specific slice of state to avoid unnecessary rebuilds:
+Watch just a part of the state to avoid unnecessary rebuilds:

 ```dart
 JokerFrame<User, String>(